ThoughtWorks-School-Showcase/js-oo-step-by-step/README.md

 ### Practice 3

-Base on `practice 2`, add new requirements:
+Base on `practice 2`, fulfill the following requirement:

 Add method `appendMember` in class `Class` which receive a student instance as parameter, means append this student to the class.